Nonlinear interaction theory for parametrically-excited spin-wave modes in confined micromagnetic systems: Mutual interactions between parametrically-excited modes

 We remark that, as happens for the single-mode PWM excitation (see section \ref{sec:nonlinear self interaction}), the steady-state response does not depend on the direction (forward or backward) of the frequency sweep (i.e. there is no hysteresis).
 Rather, the different response is ascribed to the sequence of tone excitation ($hn$ or $nh$), which we term non-commutativity.

 The situation corresponding to the 'vertical' line is described in the lower left panel of fig.\ref{fig:type1 phase diagram and hysteresis PWM}.
 Let us first consider the sequence $hn$.
 If one starts from point $A$ and increases the frequency $\omega_\mathrm{rf2}$, the system will stay in the uncoupled regime $u_h$ (orange line for $|a_h|^2$, purple line for $|a_n|^2)$ till the red dashed line $c_{++}\equiv u_h$ is crossed.
 After crossing this line, the system will go into the coupled regime $c_{++}$ until the critical (dashed black) line $c_{++}\equiv u_n$ is crossed.
-In that situation, the coupled regime $c_{++}$ disappears and the system ends up in the uncoupled regime $u_n$ because $u_h$ is forbidden between red lines according to the rules in table \ref{tab:type1 interactions}.
-Further increase of frequency $\omega_\mathrm{rf2}$ will produce a linear increase of the amplitude $|a_n|^2$ (we recall that we assumed $N_{nn}>0$) with a different slope.
-This situation breaks after crossing the critical (red dash-dotted) line '$\text{no } u_h$', which causes an irreversible jump to the uncoupled regime $u_h$ ($h$ is excited before $n$).
-Further increase of frequency $\omega_\mathrm{rf2}$ results in a constant steady-state amplitude of the uncoupled mode $h$.
+In that situation, the coupled regime $c_{++}$ disappears and the system ends up in the uncoupled regime $u_n$ because $u_h$ is forbidden between red lines according to the rule \ref{item:S6} in table \ref{tab:type1 interactions}.
+Further increase of frequency \(\omega_\mathrm{rf2}\) will produce a linear increase of the amplitude \(|a_n|^2\) (we recall that we assumed \(N_{nn}>0\)) with a different slope.
+This situation persists until the critical (red dash-dotted) line \(c_{+-}\equiv u_h\Leftrightarrow \text{`no }u_h\text{'}\) is crossed.
+Beyond this line, the uncoupled regime \(u_h\) becomes admissible again; since mode \(h\) is excited before mode \(n\) in the \(hn\) sequence, the system goes into the uncoupled regime \(u_h\).
+Further increase of \(\omega_\mathrm{rf2}\) results in a constant steady-state amplitude of the uncoupled mode \(h\).

 Now we consider the sequence $nh$.
 Again, starting from $A$ and increasing $\omega_\mathrm{rf2}$, the system persists in the uncoupled regime $u_h$ (blue line for $|a_h|^2$, violet line for $|a_n|^2$) which is the only stable one.
 After crossing the line $c_{++}\equiv u_h$, the system enters the region of the coupled regime $c_{++}$ until the critical line $c_{++}\equiv u_n$ is crossed.
 In that situation, the amplitude $|a_h|^2=0$ and $|a_n|^2=|a_n|^2_\mathrm{unc}$.
 By increasing the frequency $\omega_\mathrm{rf2}$, the mode $h$ is inhibited while the (first excited) mode $n$ increases its amplitude being in the regime $u_n$.
 The limit situation for this increase is represented by the boundary of the brown region in the phase diagram (transition $D\rightarrow E$) beyond which the uncoupled regime $u_n$ is no longer stable.